Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

         Vector3 relativePosition = Target.position - this.transform.position;

         // Relative position
-        observation.Add(relativePosition.x/5);
-        observation.Add(relativePosition.z/5);
+        AddVectorObs(relativePosition.x/5);
+        AddVectorObs(relativePosition.z/5);

 * Position of the agent itself within the confines of the floor.
 This data is collected as the agent's distance from each edge of the floor.

         // Distance to edges of platform
-        observation.Add((this.transform.position.x + 5) / 5);
+        AddVectorObs((this.transform.position.x + 5) / 5);
-        observation.Add((this.transform.position.x - 5) / 5);
+        AddVectorObs((this.transform.position.x - 5) / 5);
-        observation.Add((this.transform.position.z + 5) / 5);
+        AddVectorObs((this.transform.position.z + 5) / 5);
-        observation.Add((this.transform.position.z - 5) / 5);
+        AddVectorObs((this.transform.position.z - 5) / 5);

 * The velocity of the agent.
 This helps the agent learn to control its speed so it doesn't overshoot the target and roll off the platform.

         // Agent velocity
-        observation.Add(rBody.velocity.x/5);
-        observation.Add(rBody.velocity.z/5);
+        AddVectorObs(rBody.velocity.x/5);
+        AddVectorObs(rBody.velocity.z/5);

 All the values are divided by 5 to normalize the inputs to the neural network to the range [-1,1].
 (The number five is used because the platform is 10 units across.)

 In total, the state observation contains 8 values and we need to use the continuous state space when we get around to setting the Brain properties:

     List<float> observation = new List<float>();
-    public override List<float> CollectState()
+    public override void CollectObservations()
     {
-        // Remove last step's observations from the list observation.Clear();

         // Calculate relative position
         Vector3 relativePosition = Target.position - this.transform.position;

         // Relative position
-        observation.Add(relativePosition.x/5);
-        observation.Add(relativePosition.z/5);
+        AddVectorObs(relativePosition.x/5);
+        AddVectorObs(relativePosition.z/5);

         // Distance to edges of platform
-        observation.Add((this.transform.position.x + 5)/5);
+        AddVectorObs((this.transform.position.x + 5)/5);
-        observation.Add((this.transform.position.x - 5)/5);
+        AddVectorObs((this.transform.position.x - 5)/5);
-        observation.Add((this.transform.position.z + 5)/5);
+        AddVectorObs((this.transform.position.z + 5)/5);
-        observation.Add((this.transform.position.z - 5)/5);
+        AddVectorObs((this.transform.position.z - 5)/5);

         // Agent velocity
-        observation.Add(rBody.velocity.x/5);
-        observation.Add(rBody.velocity.z/5);
-        return observation;
+        AddVectorObs(rBody.velocity.x/5);
+        AddVectorObs(rBody.velocity.z/5);
     }

-The final part of the Agent code is the Agent.AgentStep() function, which receives the decision from the Brain.
+The final part of the Agent code is the Agent.AgentAct() function, which receives the decision from the Brain.

 **Actions**

-The decision of the Brain comes in the form of an action array passed to the `AgentStep()` function.
-The number of elements in this array is determined by the `Action Space Type` and `ActionSize` settings of the agent's Brain.
-The RollerAgent uses the continuous action space and needs two continuous control signals from the brain.
-Thus, we will set the Brain `Action Size` to 2.
+The decision of the Brain comes in the form of an action array passed to the `AgentAct()` function.
+The number of elements in this array is determined by the `Vector Action Space Type` and `Vector Action Space Size` settings of the agent's Brain.
+The RollerAgent uses the continuous vector action space and needs two continuous control signals from the brain.
+Thus, we will set the Brain `Vector Action Size` to 2.
 The first element,`action[0]` determines the force applied along the x axis; `action[1]` determines the force applied along the z axis.
-(If we allowed the agent to move in three dimensions, then we would need to set `Action Size` to 3.
+(If we allowed the agent to move in three dimensions, then we would need to set `Vector Action Size` to 3.
 Note the Brain really has no idea what the values in the action array mean.
 The training process adjust the action values in response to the observation input and then sees what kind of rewards it gets as a result.

 Before we can add a force to the agent, we need a reference to its Rigidbody component.
 A [Rigidbody](https://docs.unity3d.com/ScriptReference/Rigidbody.html) is Unity's primary element for physics simulation.
 (See [Physics](https://docs.unity3d.com/Manual/PhysicsSection.html) for full documentation of Unity physics.)
 A good place to set references to other components of the same GameObject is in the standard Unity `Start()` method: